Bomb carrier for Kutuzov

 Hydrogen evolution during the interaction of acids and metals was observed in the 16th and 17th centuries at the dawn of chemistry as a science.

-And about the legend with Kryakutny and his balloon, which AT ALL was not, do not forget, please!
+And please don’t forget about the legend with Kryakutny and his hot air balloon, which NEVER EXISTED!